uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

     * Before analysis, the data file needs to be cleaned weith this module

 5.  **Stage 5: JSON merging**
     This is a work in progress and will be added later

 6.  **Stage 6: Performance Analysis (`coder_alignment.py`)**
     * **Input:** A merged DataFrame containing both the raw LLM output from Stage 1 and the enriched human-coded data from Stage 2.
     * **Process:** The `LabelAccuracy` class takes this combined data and calculates a suite of metrics to measure the alignment between the LLM's suggestions and the human-provided ground truth.
     * **Output:** Quantitative metrics and visualisations (e.g., heatmaps, charts) that summarise the model's performance.

-## Human Coder Alignment

-* **Dataset:** The evaluation is performed against a 2,000-record sample from across all SIC sections, containing expert SIC assignments.
-* **Unambiguous Subset:** A key part of the analysis focuses on "Unambiguous" responses, where a human coder provided only a single, complete 5-digit SIC code.
-This provides a clean baseline for model performance and can be enabled via a flag in the `ColumnConfig`.

-## Core Evaluation Metrics
+**Core Evaluation Metrics**

 The `coder_alignment` module provides several key metrics to assess performance from different angles: